arm61/pylj/docs/source/molecular-dynamics.md

     return moved.replace(velocity=velocity), next_forces
 ```

-`update_positions` returns two arrays because the configuration keeps two copies of the positions: `position`, wrapped back into the box when a particle crosses an edge, and `unwrapped`, which is not, so that the distance a particle has travelled can be measured later. `replace` makes a new configuration with some arrays changed; a configuration is never edited in place, so the state before the step is still there to compare against.
+`update_positions` returns two arrays because the configuration keeps two copies of the positions: `position`, wrapped back into the box when an atom crosses an edge, and `unwrapped`, which is not, so that the distance an atom has travelled can be measured later. `replace` makes a new configuration with some arrays changed; a configuration is never edited in place, so the state before the step is still there to compare against.

 pylj's own step is the same code, with one addition: